mendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-configure-decision/microflows-how-to-configure-decision-p1.md

 To configure the decision with the attribute of the Boolean type, follow these steps:

 1. [Create a new microflow](/studio/microflows/) and name it, for example *ACT_Customer_StatusCheck*.
-2. In the **Toolbox** tab, select the decision, drag and drop it to the microflow.
+2. In the **Toolbox** tab, select the decision, drag it into the microflow.
 3. You need to pass a parameter to configure the decision.
-In the **Toolbox** tab, select **Parameter**, and drag and drop it to the microflow.
+In the **Toolbox** tab, select **Parameter**, and drag it into the microflow.

     {{< figure src="/attachments/studio-how-to/microflows/microflows-how-to-configure-decision/microflows-how-to-configure-decision-p1/microflow-not-set-parameter.png" width="350">}}